Psyvariar: Stages

-There a 6 stages in each game.
+There are six stages in each game.
 After completing Stage 1 (Area 1), player can choose the area within the higher numbered stage to be completed.
 More difficult (and higher-scoring) areas become selectable only if the fighter's level reaches the requirement before choosing next stage.

 If a stage is completed with only 1 credit, the high score for that area is saved in the game hardware's non-volatile memory, providing the score for that area is higher than previous record.

 Buzz system

 Each time an enemy unit or bullet gets very close to player's fighter without destroying player's fighter, a "buzz" occurs.
 For each buzz, the fighter gains experience (indicated by meter at the top of the screen).
 When the fighter gains sufficient experience, its level increases, and it becomes temporarily invulnerable.
 During that period, fighter can inflict damages to enemy units by colliding.
 Player can use this short period to risk buzzing more bullets to quickly reach the next level, or to avoid particularly difficult bullet patterns.
 The collision area for trigger buzz to occur is a circular area surrounding fighter's hit box, covering the fighter's body.

 When buzzing causes the fighter to transform, the damage to nearby enemy units increase.
-If a fighter is rolling, the buzz radius increases, fighter's hit box is reduced, and the buzz collision detection is only done once every 2 frames.
+If a fighter is rolling, the buzz radius increases, fighter's hit box is reduced, and the buzz collision detection is only done once every two frames.

 Psyvariar Revision

-The game is an update to Psyvariar: Medium Unit.
+Psyvariar Revision is an update to Psyvariar: Medium Unit.
 There are following changes: